Los Angeles Area: Snapshot of natural gas leaks under city streets

-- How many leaks: Our readings indicated an average of about one leak for every four miles we drove in Pasadena, one leak for every five miles we drove in Inglewood, one leak for every five miles we drove in Chino, and one leak for every six miles we drove in Orange.
+Our readings indicated an average of about one leak for every four miles we drove in Pasadena, every five miles we drove in Inglewood, every five miles we drove in Chino and every six miles we drove in Orange.

 - Pipe materials: About 16% of Southern California Gas Company's pipes are made from corrosive and leak-prone materials.